openforcefield/openff-evaluator/docs/gettingstarted/architecture.rst

     * executing those requests across the available :doc:`compute resources <../backends/calculationbackend>` following the calculation schemas provided by the client
     * :doc:`caching data <../storage/storagebackend>` from any calculations which may be useful for future calculations.

+All communication between servers and clients is handled through the `TCP <https://en.wikipedia.org/wiki/Transmission_ Control_Protocol>`_ protocol.